goregath/RichtigBashism/thunderbird-lightning-calendar/README.md

   NUM     A signed integer
   UNIT    y: Year, m: Month, w: Week, d: Day (default)

+OUTPUT:
+  Each line on stdout contains a day with one or more events.
+  Events start with one of the following marker:

+    [HH:MM] Local time
+    [~]     Continuous event (multiple days)
+    [=]     Whole day

 EXAMPLES:
   Query events starting one month before and after a date
   $ thunderbird_calendar.sh -d 2020.01.01-1m:2m